 "Then what the fuck are you doing here?" she asked me.
 Then she leaned over to Hassan and said, "What the fuck are you doing here?" again.
 "There ain't no dicks here.
 You're going to come here and take up room and not spend any money on these girls?
 What the fuck do you think this is?"
 She was not happy with my little stunt.
 "I'm going to give you a dance and I am going to rub my pussy all over your dick.
 Now move your chair back some more."

 This stripper was extorting me, but I also loved that I was getting read by this bitch.
 If I were straight, this is the kind of girl that I would probably want to fuck.
 She took off her dress and started working on my lap, rubbing her pussy all over my dick as promised.
 She rubbed her tits in my face and popped her ass up in the air, told me to “hit it.”
 After I hit it, she told me to do it again, but harder.
 She liked it hard.
-After a few minutes of this my dick was still limper than my wrist, and she must have realised I was actually gay.
+After a few minutes of this my dick was still limper than my wrist, and she must have realized I was actually gay.
 "How long have you two been together?" she asked, without stopping her crotch rub.
 "About a year," I told her.
 "I have a boyfriend too," she said.

 After I paid her I noticed increasingly aggressive strippers had started to accost all of us, so I told the guys it was time to go to the next place.

 The next place was Risque in Long Island City.
 Tucked away on a side street, Risque had the kind of awning you're used to seeing on bodegas.
-It seemed like this was the part of our adventure where we'd get mugged stranded, and maybe fuck a bunch of prostitutes in the apartments above the strip club.
+It seemed like this was the part of our adventure where we'd get mugged, stranded, and maybe fuck a bunch of prostitutes in the apartments above the strip club.

 There were exactly six dancers and two patrons inside.
 After we sat down at the bar, there were six dancers and five patrons.
 That's a depressing ratio.
 Actually, everything at Risque was depressing, from the girls sitting at the opposite side of the bar to the Yankees losing a game on the big screen.
 Three working ladies were sitting down smoking a hookah filled with strawberry tobacco and the sticky sweet stench was everywhere.
 Two of them were wearing glasses, looking like they just finished a hard night studying in the college library.
 They had not.